 You'll find her work in many online and inprint parenting, inspirational, Christian and writing publications in Canada, United States, Australia, and Britain.
-In addition, she's authored Not Just Spirited: A Mother's Sensational Journey With Sensory Processing Disorder; At-Home Strategies for Managing Sensory Processing Disorder: A Guide for Parents and a children's book, I'm Not Weird, I Have SPD.
+In addition, she's authored Not Just Spirited: A Mother's Sensational Journey With Sensory Processing Disorder and a children's book, I'm Not Weird, I Have SPD.